DEEPAK730/Movie-Suggestion-System/README.md

 # Movie-Suggestion-System
-This project will suggest movies based on boltzmann machine  algorithm.The programming language for this project will be python
+This project will suggest movies based on boltzmann machine  algorithm.
+The programming language for this project will be python.